nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `search [n/KEYWORDS] [s/KEYWORDS] [t/KEYWORDS] [MORE_KEYWORDS]`

 * At least one prefix must be used.
+* Any number of prefixes can be used concurrently.
 * The search is case-insensitive.
 E.g. `TAN` will match `Tan` .
 * The order of the keywords does not matter.
 E.g. `Tan Alice` will match `Alice Tan`.
 * Name, school and tags can be searched according to the prefix.